First Keynote With Dave Thomas

 Scaffolding brings people to rails.
 Why not improve it a bit?
 Rails is supposed to be the poster child of rails 2.0, but the current scaffolding is the worst of web 1.0.

-“Who has deployed a rails app,” he asks. (everyone raises their hand) “Who enjoyed it?” (like three people raise their hands)
+“Who has deployed a rails app,” he asks.
+“Who enjoyed it?”

 So suggesting these kinds of things for inclusion in rails core raises the question, why?
 Well, people use rails because it makes their lives easier.
 The rails community places a high premium on writing code that others can use.
 If we can help to lower the bar in terms of barrier to entry for rails, we can make other peoples’ lives easier.
 “All developers deserve to be happy.”